zeroc-ice/ice-builder-visualstudio/README.md

    Adding Ice Builder creates a `Slice Files` filter in your project.

-2. Reload your project if it targets .NET Framework.
+2. Reload your project if it targets the .NET Framework and you want to customize the Slice to C# compilation described in the next paragraph.
+If you skip this step, Ice Builder is fully functional except there is no `Ice Builder` tab in your projects's properties.

 3. Add one or more Slice (`.ice`) files to your project.